rpellerin/rpellerin.github.io/content/living-in-germany-how-to-buy-an-apartment-in-berlin.md

 - In interests: (0.02 \* (400,000 - 1333.33)) / 12 = 664.44 euros
 - In debt: 2,000 - 664.44 euros = 1335.56 euros

+## Lebensversicherung/Risikolebensversicherung

+Depending on which bank you go with, they might require that you sign up for a Risikolebensversicherung: an insurance that would pay a lump sump agreed on (which decreases over the years), in the event of death.
+It can covers multiple people, if you're not buying alone.
+The Deutsche Bank is one of the banks that require such an insurance.
+The cost varies depending on how much money is covered, but expect to pay between 15 and 40 euros per month.

 ## Simulation: Tilgungsplan

 <div><input step=".01" type="number" value="400000" id="loan_amount"/> <label for="loan_amount">Loan</label></div>